 - UDM to notify NFs about changes in the restrictions for analytics IDs for specific UEs and/or group of UEs.

+- The UDM keeps the relationship of which NFs are related to which ASIs and uses this information when it needs to provide a notification to NFs.
+This relationship is established when NFs query UDM to check whether for a given analytics ID there exist a related ASIs stored at UDM that should be taken into consideration by the NF aiming at subscribing to such analytics ID.

 6.75.2 Procedure

 Figure 6.75.2-1: AF influencing consumption of analytics IDs for specific UEs and/or group of UEs